Install the PHP plugin

 Listening for incoming debugger connections

-In IntelliJ IDEA, enable listening to incoming debug connections by either clicking on the toolbar or selecting Debug tool window automatically.
-Before launching the script, make sure that either a breakpoint is set or the Break at first line in PHP scripts option is enabled on the Debug page of the Settings/Preferences dialog Ctrl+Alt+S.in the main menu.
+In IntelliJ IDEA, enable listening to incoming debug connections by either clicking on the toolbar/the status bar or selecting Debug tool window automatically.
+Before launching the script, make sure that either a breakpoint is set or the Break at first line in PHP scripts option is enabled on the Debug page of the Settings dialog Ctrl+Alt+S.in the main menu.
 This will ensure IntelliJ IDEA reacts when a debugging session is started and opens the

 Depending on your preference or application requirements, you can use the IntelliJ IDEA's built-in webserver to run our application locally, or make use of any other web server running either locally or on a remote machine.